 Unit 11: The Director in Production

 During Stage 3 you are prepared for professional life.
 You will now work independently of both your acting peers and, often, your directing colleagues.
 You will be supported in the writing of an adaptation for the stage of approximately 45 minutes.
-You will undertake a fully realised assistant director role on a College production.
+You will undertake an assistant director role on a production.
 You will also direct and edit a short radio drama in studio conditions.
-This project will be carried out in professional conditions.
-At the end of Stage 3 you will direct a studio theatre production with BA Acting students and BA Performance: Design and Practice designers.
+At the end of Stage 3 you will direct a studio theatre production with BA Acting students.

 You will be given tutored experience that enables you to understand the requirements of the professional market.
 A range of producers, directors, artistic directors, agents, casting directors and other industry professionals will deliver seminars to widen and develop your knowledge of professional life.